What is the PiCAT Test?

 Each role has a composite minimum score; if it is not achieved, then your application will not be taken forward.
 The best way to guarantee your pick of roles is to perform at your best throughout.

-How many sections are there on the PiCAT?
+How many sections and questions are on the PiCAT?